exoplatform/platform/packaging/delivery/src/main/resources/readme.txt

     * CPU: 2GHz
     * Memory: 2GB of RAM
     * Disk: 200MB
-    * OS: Windows, Linux or MAC OS
+    * OS: Windows, Linux or Mac OS X
     * Java 6 (Set the JAVA_HOME environment variable)
     * Browser: Firefox 3+ or Internet Explorer 7+
     * The eXo server will run on port 8080, make sure this port is not currently in use